 People who are taking “blood thinners” or certain drugs that are used to treat acne, baldness, or an enlarged prostate may not be able to donate unless they’ve stopped the drug for a few days or weeks.
 People who have taken certain drugs for psoriasis or taken products made from human plasma or tissues may be kept from donating blood even longer.
 Other health and travel questions are reviewed with each donor in detail.
-(For a complete listing of eligibility of criteria, check the Red Cross website at www.redcrossblood.org/donating-blood/eligibility-requirements/eligibility-criteria-alphabetical-listing.)
+(For an example of eligibility criteria, check the Red Cross website at www.redcrossblood.org/donating-blood/eligibility-requirements/eligibility-criteria-alphabetical-listing.)

 Before giving blood, get a good night’s sleep, eat a well-balanced meal, and drink extra fluids that are non-alcoholic and non-caffeinated.
 Many donor centers ask that you bring in a list of all the medicines you’re taking and your donor card, driver’s license, or 2 forms of other identification.

 FDA guidelines require that before giving blood, you must register; have your blood pressure, temperature, and heart rate checked; answer health questions; and get a blood test (usually by sticking a finger for a few drops of blood).
 You’ll need to fill out a questionnaire, asking about certain behaviors or travel that might put you at increased risk for some diseases.
 You must also be told details about what donating blood will be like before you decide to actually give blood.

 You’ll sit in a reclining chair or lie on a table.
 An area on your arm will be cleaned, and a sterile needle put into a vein (usually where your elbow bends).
 Removing a unit of whole blood usually takes about 10 to 15 minutes.
-Apheresis donation (described in Blood Transfusions for People with Cancer) may take 2 hours or longer.
+Apheresis donation (described in the next section) may take 2 hours or longer.